LAM-GeMont/fehlzeiten/README.md

 npm run start
 ```

-The API of the application will now be running on port `4000`.
+The API of the application will now be running on port configured in the `.env` file (default: 4000).

 Next, you should start the Next.js Server powering the web application.
-For this, go into the `web/` folder and run
+For this, go into the `web/` folder.
+Here you need to configure the enviroment variables by creating a copy of the `env.example.js` file as `env.js` and changing the values as required.
+Then run

 ```bash
 npm run codegen